Health officials are quitting or getting fired amid outbreak

-The latest departure came Sunday, when California’s public health director, Dr. Sonia Angell, quit without explanation following a technical glitch that caused a delay in reporting virus test results — information used to make decisions about reopening businesses and schools.
+One of the latest departures came Sunday, when California’s public health director, Dr. Sonia Angell, was ousted following a technical glitch that caused a delay in reporting hundreds of thousands of virus test results — information used to make decisions about reopening businesses and schools.

 Last week, New York City’s health commissioner was replaced after months of friction with the Police Department and City Hall.

-A review by the Kaiser Health News service and The Associated Press finds at least 48 state and local public health leaders have resigned, retired or been fired since April across 23 states.
-The list has grown by more than 20 people since the AP and KHN startedkeeping trackin June.
+A review by the Kaiser Health News service and The Associated Press finds at least 49 state and local public health leaders have resigned, retired or been fired since April across 23 states.
+The list has grown by more than 20 people since the AP and KHN started keeping track in June.

+Dr. Tom Frieden, former director of the Centers for Disease Control and Prevention, called the numbers stunning.
+He said they reflect burnout, as well as attacks on public health experts and institutions from the highest levels of government, including from President Donald Trump, who has sidelined the CDC during the pandemic.

+“The overall tone toward public health in the U.S. is so hostile that it has kind of emboldened people to make these attacks,” Frieden said.

+The last few months have been “frustrating and tiring and disheartening” for public health officials, said former West Virginia Public Health Commissioner Dr. Cathy Slemp, who was forced to resign by Republican Gov. Jim Justice in June.

+“You care about community, and you’re committed to the work you do and societal role that you’re given.
+You feel a duty to serve, and yet it’s really hard in the current environment,” Slemp said in an interview Monday.

-The departures are making a bad situation worse, at a time when the U.S. needs good public health leadership the most, said Lori Tremmel Freeman, CEO of the National Association of County and City Health Officials.
+The departures come at a time when public health expertise is needed more than ever, said Lori Tremmel Freeman, CEO of the National Association of County and City Health Officials.

 “We’re moving at breakneck speed here to stop a pandemic, and you can’t afford to hit the pause button and say, ‘We’re going to change the leadership around here and we’ll get back to you after we hire somebody,'” Freeman said.

-As of Monday, confirmed infections in the United States stood at over 5 million, with deaths topping 163,000, the highest in the world, according to the count kept by Johns Hopkins University.
+As of late Monday, confirmed infections in the United States stood at over 5 million, with deaths topping 163,000, the highest in the world, according to the count kept by Johns Hopkins University.
+The confirmed number of coronavirus cases in the world topped 20 million with about 734,000 deaths.

 Many of the firings and resignations have to do with conflicts over mask orders or social distancing shutdowns, Freeman said.
-Many politicians and ordinary Americans have argued that such measures are not needed, contrary to the scientific evidence and the advice of public health experts.
+Despite the scientific evidence, many politicians and others have argued that such measures are not needed, no matter what health experts tell them.

 “It’s not a health divide; it’s a political divide,” Freeman said.

-Some health officials said they were leaving for family reasons, others had planned to retire, and some left for jobs at other health agencies, such as the U.S. Centers for Disease Control and Prevention.
-Still, many left amid a pressure-cooker environment.
+Some health officials said they were stepping down for family reasons, and some left for jobs at other agencies, such as the CDC.
+Some, like Angell, were ousted because of what higher-ups said was poor leadership or a failure to do their job.

+Others have complained that they were overworked, underpaid, unappreciated or thrust into a pressure-cooker environment.

+“To me, a lot of the divisiveness and the stress and the resignations that are happening right and left are the consequence of the lack of a real national response plan,” said Dr. Matt Willis, health officer for Marin County in Northern California.
+“And we’re all left scrambling at the local and state level to extract resources and improvise solutions … in a fractured health care system, in an under-resourced public health system.”

 Public health leaders from Dr. Anthony Fauci down to officials in small communities have reported death threats and intimidation.
-Some have seen their home addresses published or have been attacked on social media.
-Fauci has said his wife and daughters have received serious threats.
+Some have seen their home addresses published or been the subject of sexist attacks on social media.
+Fauci has said his wife and daughters have received threats.

 In Ohio, the state’s health director, Dr. Amy Acton, resigned in June after months of pressure during which Republican lawmakers tried to strip her of her authority and armed protesters showed up at her house.